europeanplaice/distribute-embeddable-python/readme.md

 * Enables `import site`
 * Downloads `get-pip.py` and install `pip`
 * (Optional) installs other packages in `requirements.txt`
-* (Optional) compresses the python into single zip file.
+* (Optional) compresses the python into a single zip file.

-## Download python with pip
+## Download embeddable python with pip installed
 The python executables with pip installed available (Only amd64).
 |version|link
 |--|--|